Understand how a centrifugal juicer works, the pros and cons, and compare popular models.

 For models without the pulp ejector, you need to empty the strainer basket often (maybe every 2 glasses) as the pulp collected in the basket may lower the efficiency of your juicing, not to mention the taste of your juice.

-- It’s most commonly available at most departmental or electrical store.
+- Centrifugal juicers are the most commonly available juicers at departmental and electrical stores.

-- It’s a less expensive juicer option, may be good for a beginner, or if you just want to “juice for fun”.
+- Centrifugal juicers are generally a less expensive option compared to other types of juicer, making them ideal for a beginner, or if you just want to “juice for fun”.

-- Some models have large/wide feeding chute that allows for feeding of whole-fruit juicing that helps save time on preparation.
+- Some centrifugal models of have a large feeding chute that allows for feeding the entire fruit in one go, saving time on preparation.

-- Reasonably easy to use, just assemble and juice!
+- Centrifugal juicers are relatively easy to use, just assemble and juice!

-- Juice output is fast because it’s using high-speed spinning.
+- Juice output from centrifugal juicers is fast because they use high-speed spinning.

 - A centrifugal juicer can be noisy as the motor spins at a very high-speed.